balderdashy/sails-docs/sockets.md

 # Blueprints
 The default API blueprint supports pubsub for socket requests out of the box.
-So for instance if you create a model called User, then send a socket.io message to the server from the client requesting a list of users, the client will be automatically subscribed to changes to the users collection for the remainder of the connection:
+So for instance, if you create a model called User, then send a Socket.io message to the server from the client requesting a list of users, the client will be automatically subscribed to changes to the users collection for the remainder of the connection:

 ```javascript
 var socket = io.connect('http://localhost:1337');